-Whereas the FRST program is the primary program in the relatively small School of General Studies, requiring a disproportionate amount of committee representation, and since FRST program faculty are also often responsible for a variety of university-wide programs such as Writing, QUAD, and first-year seminars, as well as serving as G-convenors and in in-service activities with area schools and other organizations, their service demands are unusually high.
+Whereas the FRST program is the primary program in the relatively small School of General and Graduate Studies, requiring a disproportionate amount of committee representation, and since FRST program faculty are also often responsible for a variety of university-wide programs such as Writing, QUAD, and first-year seminars, their service demands are unusually high.
 Nevertheless, while quantity of service demands is important in the FRST program, our expectations are commensurate with the University Standards in that the impact and effectiveness of one's service is the central point.